orenault/TestLink-API-Python-client/doc/install.rst

 Installing from PyPI
 --------------------

-TestLink-API-Python-client will be available in the Python Package Index (PyPI_) with Release v0.4.6.
+TestLink-API-Python-client is available in the Python Package Index (PyPI_) since Release v0.4.6.
 It is recommended that you use `pip`_ to install.

 Install from PyPI using pip by running::